stolle42/Tutorials/kubernetes/introduction.md

 ```
 Watch the status column.
 The status of your pod should be `pending` for the first few seconds, then switch to `running`.
 If should not show `failed` or any other errors.
 ## How to expose a pod
-So far, the containers have been closed of in kubernets, unavailable to the ouside world.
-In order to actually benefit from the power of kubernetes, the containers need to be exposed, so they can act as web servers we can access with a browser.
+So far, the containers have been closed off in kubernets, unavailable to the ouside world.
+In order to actually benefit from the power of kubernetes, the containers need to be exposed, so they can act as web servers accessible with a browser.

 In order to do this, we need to create a **service**.
 In Kubernetes, services group some pods together and set a common access policy to them.
-There are 4 types of services:
-- ClusterIP: Service is only accessible from inside the cluster
-- NodePort: Service is accessible from outside the cluster on a specific port
-- LoadBalancer: Service is accessible from outside the cluster via an external program that tries to divide the traffic to the endpoints equally
-- ExternalName: Service is accessible on a DNS-name

-In our case, we will expose one port of a pod with a NodePort-service:
+We also need to specify the service type as NodePort.
+We will dive deeper into services [later](intermediate.md#Services):
 ```bash
 kubectl expose pod hellopod --port=80 --type=NodePort
 ```